Conversation API reference

 • Format: ?metadata.<field_name>=<value>

-URL metadata parameters are merged with request body metadata, URL parameters take precedence if conflicts exist, and both override component configuration in the YAML file.
+URL metadata parameters are merged with request body metadata; URL parameters take precedence if conflicts exist.

 Request content examples